StudentRND/Policies/enforcement/README.md

 # Enforcement Permission Levels

+For the purposes of these policies, the term "attendee" refers to everyone at the event.
+Additionally, several other terms will be used:

 ## Non-Staff

 Non-staff have no enforcement powers with regards to any StudentRND Policies.
 For the purposes of these rules, Mentors, Judges, Sponsors, Press, and VIPs are all considered non-staff.